consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 - `iat` contains an RFC 3339-encoded timestamp expressing when the request was *created*.

 The second grouping contains metadata about the Data Rights Request.
-- `drp.version` which MUST contain a string referencing the current protocol version "0.6".
+- `drp.version` which contains a string referencing the current protocol version "0.6".
+- `exercise` MUST contain a string specifying the [Rights Action](#301-supported-rights-actions) which is to be taken by the Covered Business.
 - `regime` MAY contain a string specifying the legal regime under which the Data Request is being taken.
 Requests which do not supply a `regime` MAY be considered for voluntary processing.
   - The legal regime is a system of applicable rules, whether enforceable by statute, regulations, voluntary contract, or other legal frameworks which prescribe data rights to the User.
 See [3.01 Supported Rights Actions](#301-supported-rights-actions) for more discussion.
-- `exercise` MUST contain a list of rights to exercise.
-[XXX] is exercise a list? is making multiple "requests" in a single request valid?
 - `relationships` MAY contain a list of string 'hints' for the Covered Business signaling that the Covered Business may have data of the User's outside of the expected Customer/Business relationship, and which the User would like to be considered as part of this Data Rights Exercise.
 - `status_callback` MAY be specified with a URL that the Status Callback can be sent to.
 See ["Data Rights Status Callback" endpoint](#204-post-status_callback-data-rights-status-callback-endpoint).